 Possible conflict: When more than one person makes business decisions, there is an opportunity for differences of opinion that can lead to conflict.
 Partners may also develop resentment if they feel one person is not contributing their share.

-What Is the Difference Between a Shareholder and a Business Partner?
+What Is the Difference Between a Shareholder and a Company Partner?

 However, what the shareholder loses influence in the company, is compensated by the fact that the shareholders are not responsible for the activities of the company; they can lose or make money from the business, but they cannot be held responsible for the illegal actions of the company or its partners.